Materials for this conference will only be available in electronic form.

 Nobody tries to fail, but sometimes things go “not as planned,” and recovery is rough.
 Comedians know this more than anyone because they have a very high profile job.
 And when they flub up, or something goes wrong, it needs to be fixed fast and on the spot.
 Jan gives tips on how to handle, avoid and move through these situations.
 Don’t let mistakes and mishaps hinder future success!

-- Tools for Mastering Lease Accounting & Revenue Recognition - Tommy Stephens, K2 Enterprises LLC
+- Tools for Mastering Lease Accounting & Revenue Recognition - Tommy Stephens, CPA, K2 Enterprises LLC